BretFisher/udemy-docker-mastery/compose-assignment-2/README.md

 - Then just to be save, change the working directory back to it's default (from drupal image) at `/var/www/html`

 ## Compose File
 - We're going to build a custom image in this compose file for drupal service.
+Use Compose file from previous assignment for Drupal to start with, and we'll add to it, as well as change image name.
-- Rename image to `custom-drupal` as we want to make our own image from the official `drupal`.
+- Rename image to `custom-drupal` as we want to make a new image based on the official `drupal`.
-- We want to build the default Dockerfile by adding `build: .` to `drupal` service.
+- We want to build the default Dockerfile in this directory by adding `build: .` to the `drupal` service.
 When we add a build + image value to a compose service, it knows to use the image name to write to in our image cache, rather then pull from Docker Hub.
-- for `postgres` service, you need the same password as in previous assignment, but also add a volume for `drupal-data:/var/lib/postgresql/data` to your drupal configuration will persist across Compose restarts.
+- For the `postgres` service, you need the same password as in previous assignment, but also add a volume for `drupal-data:/var/lib/postgresql/data` so the database will persist across Compose restarts.

 ## Start Containers, Configure Drupal
 - Start containers like before, configure Drupal web install like before.
 - After website comes up, click on `Appearance` in top bar, and notice a new theme called `Bootstrap` is there.
+That's the one we added with our custom Dockerfile.
-- Click Install and set as default.
-Then click "Back to site" (in top left) and the webiste interface should look different.
+- Click `Install and set as default`.
+Then click `Back to site` (in top left) and the webiste interface should look different.
 You've successfully installed and activated a new theme in your own custom image without installing anything on your host other then Docker!
+- If you exit (ctrl-c) and then `docker-compose` down it will delete containers, but not the volumes, so on next `docker-compose up` everything will be as it was.
+- To totally clean up volumes, add `-v` to `down` command.